dgc-source/css-fundamentals/lessons/lesson_3.md

 ![list item with red text](../imgs/listitem-red.png)

 Notice how the remaining `li` elements remain blue while the first `li` element that we assigned the class `home` is now red.
-This is where the **cascading** effect of our Cascading Stylesheets kicks in.
+This is where the **specificity** of our CSS delcarations play a critical role.

 When multiple selectors are targeting the same element, the browser needs to know which one to apply.
 This is where the cascade and specificity come into play.